Joe Hendron

+Background

 Hendron, also a local GP physician for 40 years, was first elected as a political representative of Belfast West in 1975 to the Northern Ireland Constitutional Convention.
 He was later elected to Belfast City Council in 1981 and in 1982 to the Northern Ireland Assembly.

 Hendron was the Member of Parliament (MP) for Belfast West between April 1992 and May 1997 in the UK Parliament in London.
 He had taken the seat from Sinn Féin President Gerry Adams at his third attempt with a majority of 1%.
 He became the only nationalist MP to defeat Adams.
 The seat had previously been held for the SDLP by Gerry Fitt (later Lord Fitt) until 1983.
 Hendron attracted unprecedented cross-community support from Nationalists and Unionists in the constituency.
-This was the only example where an SDLP candidate received a high number of Unionist votes in Belfast West that un-seated a Sinn Féin candidate.
+This was the only example where an SDLP candidate received a high enough number of Unionist votes in Belfast West to help unseat a Sinn Féin candidate.
 Adams regained the seat at the next election in May 1997.

 In 1996, Hendron was elected to the Northern Ireland Forum and in 1998 to the newly reconvened Northern Ireland Assembly.
 However, he lost his seat in the 2003 Northern Ireland Assembly election to a member of Ian Paisley's Democratic Unionist Party.

 He was appointed a member of the Northern Ireland Parades Commission in 2005.
 He retired from this role in December 2010.